Paul Cobb Methuen

 Paul Cobb Methuen (15 June 1752 - 15 September 1816) was an English politician.

-He was the eldest son of Paul Methuen of Corsham, Wilshire and Christian née Cobb and educated at University College, Oxford (1769).
+He was the eldest son of Paul Methuen of Corsham, Wiltshire and Christian née Cobb and educated at University College, Oxford (1769).

 He was member of parliament (MP) for Great Bedwyn from 1781 to 1784.
 He was appointed High Sheriff of Wiltshire for 1780–81.

 He married Matilda, the daughter of Sir Thomas Gooch, 3rd Baronet of Benacre, Suffolk and had four sons, including Paul Methuen, later 1st Baron Methuen, and four daughters.